cscorley/dissertation/chapters/2_related/1_tr.md

     such as term-frequency inverse-document-frequency (tf-idf)
     [@Salton-Buckley_1988]
 6. Prune
-    :   remove term that occur in, for example, over 80% or under 2% of the documents [@Madsen-etal_2004].
+    :   remove terms that occur in, for example, over 80% or under 2% of the documents [@Madsen-etal_2004].

 ### Search Engine Construction and Retrieval